jbs4bmx/tarkyStuffs/mods/APP/README.md

 A Modpack by me!

+# WARNING!!!
+This is a Work in Progress.
+It is not ready for production.
+Do not download and use this mod yet.

 >Author  : jbs4bmx

 >Version : 1.0.0 (Supports AKI 2.1.0 and EFT 0.12.11.7.15261 - Not backwards compatible with previous versions of AKI.)